Swansea Graduate Medicine Interview Questions

 What are the ethical questions during the Swansea University medicine interview like?
 Do they expect you to have extensive knowledge?
 Is it based around an article?

-The personality questions typically start off with a very broad and open question, such as, “Tell me about yourself”.
-They will then go through your personal statement and ask about additions that catch their eye, including your work experience or extracurricular activities.
-They ask for examples but engage it more conversationally.
+The personality questions typically started off with very broad and open questions, such as “Tell me about yourself”.
+They went through my personal statement and asked about additions that caught their eye, including my work experience and extracurricular activities.
+They asked for examples but engaged more conversationally.

-Swansea do expect applicants to have a strong grasp of their own weaknesses and this is a popular question in the interview.
-Avoid cliche answers or parading a strength as a weakness (for example, being a perfectionist).
-Instead, discuss a real weakness that you have consciously self-reflected on and consequently, have worked to improve.
+Swansea do expect applicants to have a strong grasp of their own weaknesses and this was a popular question in the interview.
+I avoided cliche answers or parading my strength as a weakness (for example, being a perfectionist).
+Instead, I discussed a real weakness that I have consciously self-reflected on and consequently, have worked to improve.

 Do the Swansea medicine interviewers expect you to know about recent NHS topics?

 Yes absolutely!
-It would not be possible to complete the ethical/situational station if you did not have a firm understanding of NHS topics.
-Be familiar with funding, abortion, euthanasia, organ donation, blood transfusions, religious exemptions, etc. Also, be familiar with any big news regarding any of these – for example the Charlie Gard case, patients flying for euthanasia in continental Europe, etc. Anything that’s been in contemporary news, BBC health may be a good source as well as our model answers for NHS topics
+It would not be possible to complete the ethical and situational station if I did not have a firm understanding of NHS topics.
+They asked questions regarding funding, abortion, euthanasia, organ donation, blood transfusions, religious exemptions, etc. Also, it was great that I was familiar with recent big news regarding these topics – for example, patients flying for euthanasia in continental Europe, etc. Anything that’s been in contemporary news, BBC health may be a good source as well as our model answers for NHS topics

 Do you know how they score/marked GEM candidates for medicine at Swansea University?
 How long does it take to hear back after the Swansea medicine interview?